Fixed Route Driver

 This position is a Covered Position subject to all requirements of the Alaska Barrier Crimes Act (ABCA) and to the Indian Child Protection and Family Violence Prevention Act, (ICPA).
 ABCA and ICPA requirements apply and must be complied with at all times in order to remain in the position.

-Kenaitze Indian Tribe Job In Kenai, AK
+Kenaitze Indian Tribe job in Kenai, AK

-Reports to: Health Systems Director
+Reports to: Tribal Programs Director

 FLSA Status: Exempt